rafarmerjr1/rafarmerjr1.github.io/_posts/2022-06-13-SAML-miniOrange.md

 ![SAML Manipulation Attack](/docs/assets/images/SAML_cap2.PNG)

 When modifying a SAML Assertion, we can capture the traffic in an HTTP Proxy like Burp Suite and view the SAML data.
-In order to bypass authentication in these versions of MiniOrange, an attacker only needs to know or guess an existing, valid username.
+In order to bypass authentication in these versions of MiniOrange, an attacker only needs to know (or guess) an existing, valid username.
 This can be accomplished through fuzzing different common usernames such as WPAdmin, Admin, Drupal_admin, or through directly targeting known usernames.
-Once identified in the SAML Assertion, the username only needs to be changed.
+Once identified in the SAML Assertion, the username only needs to be replaced with the targeted username.

 SAML Assertions are encoded.
 Encoding is not encryption however, and it is trivial to decode.
 Once decoded, we can locate and modify the username.
-Here we see I changed my username to an admin account:
+Here, I changed my user account to an admin account within the SAML Assertion:

 ![SAML Decoded](/docs/assets/images/evil_admin.png)

-If an attacker does not know or does not want to guess an existing username they can just as easily modify the user role.
-For example, an existing user may be malicious or an attacker may have valid credentials and want to elevate their privileges.
-In this instance, I modified my user role to "Admin".
+If an attacker does not know or does not want to guess an existing username they can modify the user role.
+An existing user may be malicious or an attacker may have valid credentials and want to elevate their privileges.
+To demonstrate, I modified my user role to "Admin":

 ![SAML Role](/docs/assets/images/SAML_role_1.PNG)

 After modifying the username and/or the user role, an attacker may remove the signature and forward the packet on to its final destination at the web application server.
-Here we are met with a response like this - indicating a successful authentication and a redirect to the webpage - now as an authorized user:
+We will be met with a response like this one - indicating a successful authentication and a redirect to the webpage - now as an authenticated user:

 ![SAML Success](/docs/assets/images/success.png)